 While some companion plants attract beneficial insects, others repel destructive ones.

 Pests are notorious for decimating gardens, even within a single day.
-This is especially common with monocropping, as there’s no genetic difference, or barrier, of other types of plants to stop or slow the pests.
-It’s no wonder the first instinct we tend to have is to spray all of our plants.
+This is especially common with monocropping (growing only one type of crop, such as corn), as there’s no genetic difference, or barrier, of other types of plants to stop or slow the pests.

 Here are just a few of the pests that can be repelled by companion plants: